• About Connective

 You can also find PASF keywords by installing a free Chrome extension called Keywords Everywhere, which will automatically show you every related search query for the search results pages.

-Increase Relevance
+Increase relevance

 Google uses content from the most relevant web pages for rich snippets in the “People also search for” search engine result pages.
 If Google’s algorithm determines that your page contains content that can answer or refine a user’s search query, it may feature it in the PASF rich snippets.
 When that happens, you know you’re on the right track regarding page and content relevance.
 You may also gain a higher page ranking in the SERPs, more unique visitors, and more conversions.